bitcoin/bitcoin/README.md

-Amara is the next generation of cryptocurrency.
-Now is the right time to get started investing cryptocurrency.
+Amara is the next generation of cryptocurrency and soon will be the new Bitcoin.
+Now is the right time to get started investing in cryptocurrency.